sudokill/ScratchpadPlus/README.md

 Copy the `Scripts` folder into your `%userprofile%\Saved Games\DCS` folder.

 ## Launch
-The software is opened by default via the shortcut: ctrl+shift+w
+The software is opened by default via the shortcut: CTRL+SHIFT+W

 ## Creation of WPT

-When taking a coordinate, a new line starting with an asterisk appears: this is the line that will be inserted into the onboard computer.
+When making a coordinate, a new line starting with an asterisk appears; this is the line that will be inserted into the onboard computer.
-If you do not want to integrate a coordinate, simply delete the asterisk.
+If you do not want to integrate the coordinates, delete the asterisk.

-WARNING: if there are WPTs, they will be overwritten
+WARNING: Set your current waypoint to a blank entry.
+Data will be overwritten.

 #### F/A-18C:

-- in HSI>DATA, box "Precise"
+- in HSI>DATA, box "PRECISE"
 - at the AMPCD level: Display any page, EXCEPT the "TAC" page
-- click on "Load all" and wait
+- click on "Load all"

 #### A10: